Riverview, FL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Riverview.
-Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase home value in Riverview.
+According to a Zillow study, homes with solar panels sell for an average of 4.1% more than comparable homes without them.
+For a $400,000 home — close to Riverview’s median — that’s roughly $16,400 in added value.